loopbackio/loopback.io/pages/en/lb2/AngularJS-JavaScript-SDK.md

 {% include important.html content="
-If you want the AngularJS files to be somewhere else at runtime, then after generating the JavaScript file as shown above, simply copy it to the desired location and reference that location in your `index.html` file or equivalent." %}
+If you want the AngularJS files to be somewhere else at runtime, then after generating the JavaScript file as shown above, simply copy it to the desired location and reference that location in your `index.html` file or equivalent.
+" %}

 The SDK also provides a tool to generate API documentation for the AngularJS services;
 see [Generating Angular API docs](/doc/{{page.lang}}/lb2/Generating-Angular-API-docs.html) for more information.